 The gravel was almost gone, completely covered by mud, and large, freshly marked furrows followed the path.
 The day before, those marks weren’t there.
 I thought about a tractor –the old man had one, in the barn–, but there was no sign of tires.

 I kept walking towards the man’s cottage.
-No light was coming from inside, maybe he was on the backyard.
-Over there, too, the ground was loose and muddy.
+No light was coming from inside.
+I checked the backyard, but over there, too, the ground was loose and muddy.
 I stepped along the house, but once I turned the corner, a shiver ran down my spine.
 A window was shattered, the wind was moving what was left of the curtains.

 “Hello?”
 I called, but no one replied.

 I was going to climb over the wooden frame, but I noticed that the broken glasses were covered with tiny drops of blood.
-Looking closely, in the mud there were two large blood stains, and tiny tracks started from there, as if they were left by a tiny plow.
+Looking closely, in the mud there were two large blood stains, and tiny tracks started from there, as if they were left by tiny plows.

 I couldn’t understand, but I knew what had happened: someone broke in through the window and assaulted that poor old man.
-Then, during the struggle, someone has been thrown out the windowpane.
+Then, during the struggle, someone was thrown out the windowpane.

 I wandered some more in those empty rooms, then came back to the broken window, in the bedroom.
 The floor was covered with glasses, mud, and wooden splinters.
 There were also some of the Christmas decorations we had put.

 It was then that my mind finally realized it: we had removed all the chains of holed stones on the window.